Ssireum: Method of competition

-There are 3 judges, a chief referee and three sub referees.
+There are three judges, a chief referee and three sub referees.
 The chief judge is positioned inside the ring, whereas the sub referees are located on the outside of the ring, one to the right and others to the left.
 If an unfair judgment is called or the chief referee is unable to render a decision, the sub referees can request a revocation of the decision or a rematch.
 In addition, they can recommend the cessation of the match when an injury occurs.
 The referees' decisions throughout the competition are absolute and held in the highest regard, meaning that athletes cannot challenge any judgments declared during the match.

-Today there are also women Ssireum wrestlers.
+Today there are also women ssireum wrestlers.
 Women wrestle only among themselves but follow the same rules (except that men are topless whereas women wear tops).

-There are 4 weight classes in professional wrestling: flyweight (Taebaek, 75 kg), lightweight (Geumgang, 90 kg), middleweight (Halla, 105 kg), and heavyweight (Baekdu, under 160 kg), named after the four famous peaks in Korea.
+There are four weight classes in professional wrestling: flyweight (Taebaek, 80 kg), lightweight (Geumgang, 90 kg), middleweight (Halla, 105 kg), and heavyweight (Baekdu, under 160 kg), named after the four famous peaks in Korea.

-Traditionally Ssireum was contested with the top portion of the trousers rolled down to provide grip.
-The use of "satba" was invented with the birth of professional Ssireum in the mid-20th century.
+Traditionally ssireum was contested with the top portion of the trousers rolled down to provide grip.
+The use of "satba" was invented with the birth of professional ssireum in the mid-20th century.
 There is a movement to restore this traditional method of grip, in the spirit of maintaining its cultural and traditional roots, but it has met with some resistance as the use of "satba" has become entrenched in the modern form.

-The professional league is dwindling in popularity and many wrestlers have turned their attention to mixed martial arts fighting, even though Ssireum involves no striking or submissions of any kind, as a means of making a living.
-Choi Hong-man, former champion of Ssireum, enjoyed notable success in the K-1 scene.
-Unfortunately, the future of professional Ssireum remains bleak, with only one team remaining.
-However, it can also be argued that Ssireum is beginning to undergo global expansion as a popular martial arts sport, alongside taekwondo and hapkido.
+The professional league is dwindling in popularity and many wrestlers have turned their attention to mixed martial arts fighting, even though ssireum involves no striking or submissions of any kind, as a means of making a living.
+Choi Hong-man, former champion of ssireum, enjoyed notable success in the K-1 scene.
+Unfortunately, the future of professional ssireum remains bleak, with only one team remaining.
+However, it can also be argued that ssireum is beginning to undergo global expansion as a popular martial arts sport, alongside taekwondo and hapkido.

-It is important to note the differences between Ssireum and sumo.
+It is important to note the differences between ssireum and sumo.
 Ssireum has remained largely a national/traditional sport.
-Physical hits such as slaps and blows are not permitted in Ssireum, though they are in sumo.
+Physical hits such as slaps and blows are not permitted in ssireum, though they are in sumo.
 In both sports, the competitors are often quite large, though Korean wrestlers tend to be leaner.
 However, size does not guarantee success in either sport.
 Although both sports are quite similar, they differ in characteristics as well as values.

-The national governing body of the sport in Korea, Korean Ssireum Organization, has made a claim that Ssireum is characterized as a "peaceful competition focusing on harmony and unison", reflecting the "philosophical outlook of the Korean Race".
+The national governing body of the sport in Korea, Korean Ssireum Organisation, has made a claim that ssireum is characterised as a "peaceful competition focusing on harmony and unison", reflecting the "philosophical outlook of the Koreans".